 Cannon Beach, Oregon

 Located on the northwest Oregon Coast, Cannon Beach is a beautiful sandy beach known for swimming, hiking trails, surfing, and stunning sunset views.
 The water here is crystal-clear and very calm, making it ideal for families to swim and paddle.
+Oregon is one of the most cheapest places for a beach vacation within the US.
 There are also several rocks located offshore that are great for exploring at low tide.

 Cannon Beach is a picturesque city by the sea situated in a scenic area, with forested hills and grassy fields just behind the beach.
 The picturesque Haystack Rock is located just offshore, making it an excellent spot for watching wildlife and enjoying gorgeous views of the surrounding landscape.